 And, today’s consumers are more tech-savvy and discerning than ever before.
 If your website isn’t well-designed, quick-to-load, and easy-to-navigate, you’re sabotaging your brand’s valuable online presence.

-A 2016 article in Fortune revealed that for the first time, consumers were making more purchases online than in stores.
+In 2016, for the first time, consumers made more purchases online than in stores.
 51% of purchases were made online in 2016 – a significant jump from 48% the year before.
 And the trend is accelerating.

-Check out our list of 7 trackable factors that will tell you if and when it’s time for a website redesign.
+Check out these 7 key factors that will tell you if and when it’s time to redesign your small business website.

 Millions of consumers are searching the web for businesses on their smartphones, tablets, and smart TVs every day.
 If your website is non-responsive, you’re making a bad impression on those consumers.

 And, here’s why: websites designed to be viewed on a computer screen are designed to look good on a computer screen.
-Makes sense, right?
+It makes sense, right?
 But, your smartphone is a different shape and is smaller (at least for a few more years) than your laptop.

-If your website can’t adapt to the various screen shapes and sizes consumers are using to view it, it’s going to look bad and be harder to navigate on mobile screens.
+If your website can’t adapt to the various screen shapes and sizes consumers are using to view it, it will look bad and be harder to navigate on mobile screens.
 We wrote about this earlier this year in our post about Small Business Web & App Design: Five Common UX Mistakes to Avoid (see mistake #5).

 Responsive design exists to solve that challenge.
 Tyler Horvath of Tyton Media explains:

-Every day your website remains non-responsive, you’re losing customers.
-Time to upgrade to a responsive website.
+Every day your website remains non-responsive, you’re losing customers—time to upgrade to a responsive website design.